Student loan forgiveness application is now open: Here’s how to apply

 Six Republican-led states are suing to block the plan, saying it oversteps Biden’s authority and will lead to financial losses for student loan servicers, which are hired to manage federal student loans and earn revenue on the interest.

-A federal judge in St. Louis is now weighing the states’ request for an injunction to halt the plan.
-In court documents, the Education Department has vowed not to finalize any of the debt cancellation before Oct.
+A federal judge in St. Louis is now weighing the state’s request for an injunction to halt the plan.
+In court documents, the Education Department has vowed not to finalize any of the debt cancellations before Oct.
 23.

 Biden promised to pursue widespread student debt forgiveness as a presidential candidate, but the issue went through more than a year of internal deliberation amid questions about its legality.
 His plan sparked intense debate ahead of the midterm elections, with Republicans and some Democrats saying it’s an unfair handout for college graduates.